Lifestyle

 I'm Denise!

-My mission is to reduce animal suffering in the world and help you be healthier, one plate at a time!
+My mission is to reduce animal suffering in the world and help improve brain health, one plate at a time!
 I created this space to celebrate delicious mostly plant-forward recipes.
 I don't believe you have to be "perfect" to make a difference.
 Come on along and let's take small steps to a healthier, more compassionate lifestyle!

 hey there!